apache/couchdb-documentation/src/intro/overview.rst

 Update Validation
 -----------------

-As documents written to disk, they can be validated dynamically by javascript functions for both security and data validation.
+As documents are written to disk, they can be validated dynamically by javascript functions for both security and data validation.
 When the document passes all the formula validation criteria, the update is allowed to continue.
 If the validation fails, the update is aborted and the user client gets an error response.